ChenyangZhang-cs/iMLBench/README.md

 We provide OpenMP and OpenCL implementations for CPU-only, GPU-only, CPU-GPU co-running common machine learning applications.

 ## Paper
-Our related paper, ''iMLBench: A Machine Learning Benchmark Suite for CPU-GPU Integrated Architectures'', has been accepted by TPDS recently.
-If you want to read the paper in advance, please email us.
+Our related paper, ''iMLBench: A Machine Learning Benchmark Suite for CPU-GPU Integrated Architectures'', can be downloaded from TPDS (https://ieeexplore.ieee.org/document/9305972).
 If you use our benchmark, please cite our paper:

 ```
 @article{iMLBench,